ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - HomehubV1.1 - 28.07.2023 onward - Backfilling Tests.md

 3. update the env variable on vercel so that it includes the prod db name in the same place.
 Done!

+## 13.08.2023
+At this point I am still seeing problems with tests sometimes failing but usually passing.
+I think I have eliminated a lot of the inconsistency, but some still remains.
+I currently think that this remaining inconsistency is related to the dev server and caching of resoursces leading to inconsistent loading times on the routes.
+The tests seem more likely to fail due to a timing issue if the server has only recently been started.
+I will keep chipping away at this and trying to further optimize existing tests as I go, as this will need to be figured out before I implement the tests into a CI pipeline.

+I made some tweeks to the homepage tests and did some testing with a fresh restart of the dev server each time.
+The tweeks seemed to be positive, but I'm still not confident the tests will always pass.